EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Methodology

+where $p=0.1$ denotes the dropout rate and $N=10$.
 The sampled hidden states are then fed into the model's $\mathbf{lm\_head}$ to obtain the corresponding logits.
 Finally, all sampled hidden states and their associated logits are incorporated into the candidate sets $\mathcal{S}_h$ and $\mathcal{S}_l$, respectively:

-Since MC-Dropout is applied only to the hidden states and the logits are computed through the lightweight $\mathbf{lm\_head}$, this strategy incurs minimal overhead while significantly diversifying the candidate sets.
+Since MC-Dropout is applied only to hidden states and logits are computed through the lightweight $\mathbf{lm\_head}$, this strategy incurs minimal overhead while enabling the oracle teacher to identify and select the most reliable trajectory paths from an expanded search space.

-\paragraph{Trajectory Distillation Loss.} We compute the cross-entropy loss between the predicted logits of each trajectory in the candidate set $\mathcal{S}_l$ and the ground-truth trajectory, and select the optimal trajectory with the minimum loss.
+\paragraph{Trajectory Distillation Loss.} We compute the cross-entropy loss between predicted logits in $\mathcal{S}_l$ and the ground-truth, and select the optimal trajectory with the minimum loss:

-We then distill the student model using the hidden states and logits associated with this optimal trajectory as soft targets, encouraging the student to align with the oracle teacher in both the latent representation space and the predictive distribution.
+We then distill the student model using the hidden states and logits associated with this optimal future-informed trajectory as soft targets.
+This encourages the student to align with the oracle teacher's privileged knowledge in both the latent representation space and the predictive distribution.
 The formulation is given as follows:

 where $\tau_t=5$, $N_t$ denotes the number of trajectory tokens, $\mathbf{h}_{stu}$ and $\mathbf{l}_{stu}$ are student's hidden states and logist, respectively.
-Essentially, this dual-level alignment enables the student to not only replicate the oracle teacher's output but also internalize the underlying semantic reasoning required for complex trajectory refinement.
+Essentially, this dual-level alignment enables the student to internalize the reasoning required for trajectory prediction.